bgalladian/project-02/Planning/README.md

 Silver
 - User authentication
-- Upvote or downvote reviews

 Gold
-- Reorder site based on number of votes.
+- Being able to search for reviews

 #Technology
   This site uses Ruby on Rails to load the content on the site.
 It also uses ActiveRecord and Postgres SQL.
 CSS is used to style everything.